Nernar/nernar.github.io/README.md

 Everything divided by categories, which also represents sidebar structure.
 Every markdown location described in **sidebars.js**, you can use it for auto-generation or manually provide required routes.

-## API Reference

-New era of Core Engine documentation, generated into single webpage like everything here.
-See [Nernar/API](https://github.com/Nernar/API) repository for details.

-## Modding Examples

-Here represented most of legendary Core Engine mods with unique mechanics, that you can freely take into your content.

 ## Libraries freely to use

 At beginning, it located by few locations: **libraries** where everything starts, **i18n** where localization performs and **static** where additional files is located.